Introducing mindfulness

 -

-A certificate of attendance 🌟 (if you attend all sessions)
+A certificate of attendance if you attend all three sessions 🌟

 What people say about my courses

-While this course is new, participants from my Mindfulness for Well-being course and workshops have shared feedback like:
+This 3-week course is new, but participants from my longer Mindfulness for Well-being course have shared reflections like these:

-“The course gave me a clear structure for meditation and practical tools to work with thought patterns.
-It helped me challenge them and remember they’re simply part of being human.”
+“The course provided me with a structure for a meditative practice… It helped me challenge thinking patterns and see that it’s a normal part of being human.”

 Rochelle, UK